DSAutomations/dockerhass-docs/DockerHass-Docs-Buster.md

 Once things are working consistently, use `docker-compose up -d` to start the container in the background.
 After launching a container like this, use `docker-compose down` to stop it again.

-## Starting the big stack: Homeassistant
+## The big stack: Home Assistant

 We've got the groundwork down to start building our main stack.
-We're going to configure our containers using `docker-compose` and its associated config files `docker-compose.yml`
+We're going to configure our containers using a config file called`docker-compose.yml`.
+We'll then use that file to launch all of our containers at once.

-We'll start with the application we're building our stack around: Home Assistant.
-The HA developers make things easy for us and publish a Raspberry Pi optimized version of the application on Docker Hub.
+But we need to start small and build up, we'll start with the application we're building our stack around: Home Assistant.
+The HA developers make things easy for us and published a Raspberry Pi optimized version of the application on Docker Hub.

 ```
 version: '3'